The man on the island. Perhaps you’ve encountered him in a friend’s argument against Christianity. Maybe you’ve even voiced the objection yourself.

 5. Acts 10

-Peter then journeys with the men to Cornelius’s house, where the centurion addresses his apostolic guest: “Now we are all here in the presence of God to hear all that you have been commanded by the Lord” (v.
+There’s a remarkably revealing story in Acts 10.
+Hearing the prayers of a devout Gentile named Cornelius, God instructs him to send for “a man who is called Peter” (v.
+5).
+Cornelius’s men fetch Peter and bring him to the Gentile’s house, where Cornelius addresses his apostolic guest: “Now we are all here in the presence of God to hear all that you have been commanded by the Lord” (v.
 33).
-What’s interesting is that Cornelius wasn’t expecting any random message but specifically—as an angel had told him—a “message by which you will be saved, you and all your household” (Acts 11:14).
-In other words, it was a message without which Cornelius would have remained, despite all of his religious sincerity, eternally lost.
+What’s interesting is Cornelius isn’t expecting any random message from Peter but specifically (as an angel told him) a “message by which you will be saved, you and all your household” (Acts 11:14).
+In other words, a message without which Cornelius would have remained—despite all of his religious sincerity—eternally lost.

 Why do I point to this story?
 Two reasons.
-First, because if a genuine unreached “seeker” were to exist, why wouldn’t we expect God to reveal the gospel message to him or her—whether through a missionary or a dream—just as he did to Cornelius?
-Second, and more importantly, because if ever there was a candidate for salvation through general revelation, surely it would’ve been Cornelius!
+First, if a truly unreached “seeker” existed, why wouldn’t we expect God to reveal the gospel to them—whether through a missionary or a dream—just as he did to Cornelius?
+Second, and more importantly, if ever there was a candidate for salvation through general revelation, surely it would’ve been Cornelius!
 He was as devout and God-fearing as possible given the “light” he’d received.
 But as the chapter unfolds, it becomes clear that even extraordinary religious sincerity isn’t enough.
 It was necessary for Peter to leave his home and travel more than 30 miles to deliver a message without which, Scripture suggests, even the most spiritually responsive person in the world cannot be saved.

 Why This Matters

 So what happens to those who never hear the gospel?
 The question isn’t some vague theological abstraction; it’s practically relevant and eternally serious.
 Your view of missions, for example—in terms of both its nature and its urgency—will be directly shaped by your view of the man on the island’s fate.
-(It’s also worth asking, if divine condemnation results from rejecting Christ, why love wouldn’t compel us to withhold him from the unevangelized.)
+(It’s also worth asking: if God condemns only those who reject Christ, wouldn’t love compel us to withhold him from the unevangelized?)

 Still, one may wonder, isn’t exclusivism unfair?
 Though it may feel that way at times, in the final analysis we must trust the wisdom of an unfathomably good and merciful God.
 Perhaps this answer sounds like a cop-out, but it’s not.
 It’s the posture of humility.
 After all, it is not our place to subject the Creator to our finite and fallen notions of fairness.
 Our task is to take him at his word and trust his heart.
 His ways are higher and different than ours (Isa.
 55:8–9).
 He needs no counselor, for he is good and does good (Ps.
 119:68; Rom.
 11:34).
 The Judge of all the earth will do right (Gen. 18:25).
 And above all, we must stare at Calvary, the summit of wisdom and the intersection of justice and love.
 There, on a Roman tree, the Judge of all the earth hung in the place of rebels who wanted nothing to do with him.